noamteyssier/qgpu/README.md

 qgpu sub --help

 # query the usage statistics on the node pool
+# expects ~/.qgpu_node_config.json to exist
+qgpu stat

+# query the usage statistics on the node pool with custom node_pool
 qgpu stat -i node_pool.json

 # submit a pool of jobs across the available nodes on a node pool
+qgpu sub -j jobs.json

+# submit a pool of jobs across a custom node_pool
 qgpu sub -i node_pool.json -j jobs.json

 # submit with very stringent resource availability